Last Updated on May 29, 2024 by Kristin

 When in Doubt, Make a Call

-If you’re not sure whether your card will cover an EV, make a quick call to your card’s benefits administrator and pose your questions.
+If you’re not sure whether your card’s rental car insurance will cover EVs, make a quick call to your card’s benefits administrator and pose your questions.
 The administrator will be able to advise if specific models are covered.

 Related: